Do You Have a Healthy Gut?

 - Many people are confused as to why we need to take probiotics and steer clear of gluten when our ancestors “way back when” supposedly never had these problems.
 The answer is not simple, but to be as straightforward as possible I will summarize that the food we ate then is the not the same food we eat now, even if it goes by the same name.
 This especially goes for wheat.
 In today’s world, hardly any of our food is untainted by human interference.

 The food we ate then is the not the same food we eat now, even if it goes by the same name.

-Amidst all the murk surrounding the ongoing research and differing opinions about gut health, one fact is crystal clear: you can fix it.
-Healing leaky gut and its mass of interlinked problems starts by accepting your body is whole—it’s connected for a reason—and should be treated as such.
-Start small, by incorporating more fermented foods into your diet, like kombucha.
+Amidst all the murk surrounding the ongoing research and differing opinions about gut health, one fact is crystal clear: you can repair your gut health.
+Healing Leaky Gut and its mass of interlinked problems starts by accepting your body is whole—it’s connected for a reason—and should be treated as such.
+Start small, by making dietary changes.
+You should slowly incorporate more fermented foods into your diet, like kombucha or kefir.
 Balance your body with probiotics and gut-healing bone broth.
 And always consult with your doctor on ways to manage your symptoms and get back to feeling like your healthiest self.
 While our checklist below is by no means conclusive, if you checked any of the symptoms on the Leaky Gut Checklist, this should give you a sense of how to get started on your journey toward improved health!